n0mad01/node.bittrex.api/README.md

 });
 ```

-By default the returned data is an object, in order to get clear text you have to add the option **cleartext** (streams will always return objects):
+By default the returned data is an object, in order to get clear text you have to add the option **cleartext** (streams will always return text):
 ```javascript
 'cleartext' : true
 ```